Path 1: Graduates of Canadian Accredited Programs

 Please do not call to inquire about the status of your application before this time has passed.
 Phone calls and emails of this nature slow down our processing abilities.

-Step 3 – The College will evaluate your qualifications within 6 weeks:
+Step 3 – The College will evaluate your qualifications within 5 business days:

 When all of your documents are received, the College will evaluate your qualifications and determine if you meet the requirements for certification.
-At that point, the College will contact you with this determination.The College will provide a response to your application within 6 weeks of receiving all the required documentation and information.
+At that point, the College will contact you with this determination.The College will provide a response to your application within 5 business days of receiving all the required documentation and information.

 Again we ask that you refrain from calling to inquire about the status of your application before this time has passed as calls and emails of this nature slow down our processing abilities.